Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Oktober 2025 22.27.33 UTC
+- WIB: Jumat, 17 Oktober 2025 23.33.31 UTC
-- WITA: Jumat, 17 Oktober 2025 23.27.33 UTC
+- WITA: Sabtu, 18 Oktober 2025 00.33.31 UTC
-- WIT: Sabtu, 18 Oktober 2025 00.27.33 UTC
+- WIT: Sabtu, 18 Oktober 2025 01.33.31 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: motivational
+Kategori: nature